drocheam/optrace/docs/source/usage/convolve.rst

 ..
 TODO explain: image side lengths, non-square pixels, different resolutions, image and psf can be file paths, limitations on color images, images must be sRGB

+The image is a sRGB array with dimensions (Ny, Nx, 3) with value range 0-1.
+Alternatively a filepath to an image file can be provided.
+In contrast, the PSF holds linear power/intensity information and is there a simpler (Ny2, Nx2) shape.
+Alternatively an RImage object can be used to apply a colored PSF.

+Parameters :python:`s_img` and :python:`s_psf` describe the side lengths of both images in millimeters, specified as list of two floats.

 .. testcode::